 Bell’s palsy peaks in two age groups, those less than 40 years of age and those above 60 years of age.
 The peak at the younger age is suspected to be due to the increased incidence of Bell’s palsy in pregnancy.

 Bell’s palsy is the most common cause of facial paralysis with an estimated incidence of 11-40 persons per 100,000.
-Research states a frequency of Bell’s palsy in pregnant women at 45.1 per 100,000 births per year, compared to a non-pregnant incidence of 17.4 for the same age group.
+Research states a frequency of Bell’s palsy in pregnancy at 45.1 per 100,000 births per year, compared to a non-pregnant incidence of 17.4 for the same age group.

 What are the signs and symptoms of Bell’s palsy?